 The height of your wainscoting can significantly impact the overall look of your space.
 While the traditional height is one-third of the wall, you can customize it to suit your preferences.
 Taller wainscoting can add a dramatic effect, while shorter panels offer a more subtle touch.

-To ensure a smooth installation process, gather all the necessary tools before you begin.
+Gather all the necessary tools before you begin to ensure a smooth installation process.
 A tape measure and level will help you achieve precise measurements and alignment, while a saw is essential for cutting panels and trim.
 A hammer, nails, and adhesive will secure the wainscoting to the wall.

 Depending on the material and complexity of your project, you may require additional equipment such as a drill, screws, and a nail gun.
 These tools can help streamline the installation process, especially for larger or more intricate designs.